yalewkidane/FIWARE_EPCIS_Mediation_Gateway/README.md

 java -jar path/to/the_jar_file/fiware_oiliot_mediation-1.0.0.jar
 ```

-A 'Dockerfile' is availble.
+A 'Dockerfile' is also availble.
 The following code can be used build and run the mediation gateway

 ```console
 docker build -t fiware_oiliot_mediation .